 In the point-supervised training setting, only object center coordinates and class labels are available for each input image.
 As shown in Fig. \ref{fig:overview}, to deal with the scarcity of label information, we leverage the two-stage training pipeline of PointOBB-v2 \cite{ren2024pointobbv2}, where pseudo-labels are generated from the image content and point annotations at the $1^{st}$ stage.
 These pseudo-labels serve as comprehensive supervision for training a subsequent standard object detector at the $2^{nd}$ stage.
 The core contribution of this study lies in the analysis and design of the label marker in the first stage.

 Following PointOBB-v2 \cite{ren2024pointobbv2}, the label marker in this work also employs an extremely simple architecture.
-Specifically, given an input image $I\in \mathbb{R}^{H \times W \times 3}$. semantic map (i.e. Class Probability Map (CPM) named in PointOBB-v2), $\bar{M} \in \mathbb{R}^{\bar{H} \times \bar{W} \times N_{cls}}$ can be obtained as following: an image encoder extracts a multi-scale features, where the highest-resolution feature map (i.e., P2) is then projected through a projection layer to generate the semantic map.
-The process can be formulated as:
+Specifically, given an input image $I\in \mathbb{R}^{H \times W \times 3}$, semantic map (i.e., Class Probability Map (CPM) named in PointOBB-v2), $\bar{M} \in \mathbb{R}^{\bar{H} \times \bar{W} \times N_{cls}}$ can be obtained as follows: an image encoder extracts multi-scale features, where the highest-resolution feature map (i.e., P2) is then projected through a projection layer to generate the semantic map.
+The process can be formulated as

-where $Proj$ denotes the projection layer, consisting of four 256-channel convolution layers; $f$ represents a ResNet-50 \cite{he2016deep} backbone with FPN \cite{lin2017focal}.
+where $\textit{Proj}$ denotes the projection layer, consisting of four 256-channel convolution layers; $f$ represents a ResNet-50 \cite{he2016deep} backbone with FPN \cite{lin2017focal}.

 To drive the training of the label marker, we employ the Pixel Spatial Partition Algorithm (details will be discussed in the Subsection \ref{sec:method_spsa}) to construct dense targets from sparse point annotations.
-The process can be formalized as follows:
+The process can be formalized as

-where $PSPSA$ represents \textit{Pixel Spatial Partition Sample Assignment} as defined in Algorithm \ref{alg:spsa}. $I$, $S$, $G$, $C$ denotes raw image, sample points, ground-truth points, groud-truth classes, respectively. $M$ denotes assigned result, which can be also regarded as a pseudo mask.
+where $\textit{PSPSA}$ represents \textit{Pixel Spatial Partition Sample Assignment} as defined in Algorithm \ref{alg:spsa}. $I$, $S$, $G$, $C$ denote raw image, sample points, ground-truth points, ground-truth classes, respectively. $M$ denotes assigned result, which can be also regarded as a pseudo mask.

 By leveraging the above pseudo mask as the ground truth target, the label marker enables supervised learning, with FocalLoss \cite{lin2017focal} used as the loss function for pixel-wise classification during training: